“This is a continuous recruitment which can be closed at any time without notice.”

 - Medicare: City pays 1.45% of salary; employee pays 1.45% of salary.

-- Deferred Compensation: CalPERS 457 Deferred Compensation program is available.
+- Deferred Compensation: CalPERS 457 Deferred Compensation program is available for employee participation.

-SELECTION PROCEDURE Candidates must submit application materials that include a complete and signed employment application with copies of the required certificates listed under the Pre-requisite / Qualifications; Education and Experience, and Licenses, Registration, Accreditations, Etc. in the Job Description.
-Candidate must complete a resume, and cover letter.
-(Must provide a copy of a your Typing Certification of 35WPM or more.)
-Applicants are recommended to apply and submit application materials online at www.CalOpps.org.
-Application materials can also be mailed or hand-delivered to Chowchilla City Hall, 130 S. Second St., Chowchilla, CA 93610; emailed to CityClerk@CityOfChowchilla.org.
+Candidates must submit application materials that include a complete and signed employment application, copies of the all required certificates listed under the PREREQUISITES in the Job Description and the Safety-Sensitive Employee Application Supplement Transit questionnaire.
+The materials can be either mailed, hand-delivered to Chowchilla City Hall, 130 S. Second St., Chowchilla, CA 93610, emailed to CityClerk@CityOfChowchilla.org, faxed to (559) 665-7418 or uploaded and completed through CalOpps.